-In considering standards for appellate review of punitive damage awards, it is not clear what Honda Motor Co. v.
-Oberg, 114 S. Ct.
-2331 (1994) portends in this regard.
-If there is an intermediate appellate court with juridiction to review the sufficiency of the evidence, that arguably would satisfy any due process requirement under the Fourteenth Amendment to the U. S. Constitution, whether or not the court of last resort in the jurisdiction is empowered to conduct such a review.
+In considering appellate review, it should be remembered that the court of last resort in many states does not have jurisdiction to review the sufficiency of the evidence, but can only decide if there is any evidence to support the decision in the trial court.
+It is not clear what Honda Motor Co. v.
+Oberg portends in this regard.
+If there is an intermediate appellate court with juridiction to review the sufficiency of the evidence, that arguably would satisfy any due process requirement under the Fourteenth Amendment to the U.S. Constitution, whether or not the court of last resort in the jurisdiction is empowered to conduct such a review.
 The more difficult issue arises where there is no intermediate appellate court and the court of last resort has no power to conduct a sufficiency of the evidence review.
 In Oberg, the Oregon Constitution did not allow any judicial review, be it trial or appellate, of the sufficiency of the evidence to support the amount of a damage award.
 The only review permitted was to determine if there was any evidence to support the award, and this was found to be a denial of due process by seven members of the United States Supreme Court.
 Thus, it is not clear whether a sufficiency review solely by the trial court would satisfy any due process requirements or whether a similar standard of review at the appellate level is also needed.
 Presently, there is no case pending before the Supreme Court that raises this issue.